Which pathways are offered?

 - A*S*K Business Institute Fundamental Business Concepts Exam

 †Many Microsoft® Office certificates can be earned after completing one course.
-Other certificates require more classes to be better prepared, and students who attend Destinations for at least two years will have enough exposure to career readiness education courses to be best prepared for certification testing.
+Other certificates require more classes to be better prepared, and students who attend Destinations for at least two years in their desired pathway will have further exposure to career readiness education courses to be prepared for certification testing.